 - Many other factors could have been suppressing productivity growth in the UK since 2016, and this could outweigh any positive benefits that might be arising from an increase in R&D intensity. - There is some evidence that R&D in general, across the world, is suffering from diminishing returns.
-As Figure 1 shows, R&D intensity has been increasing in many developed countries, while productivity growth in a number of those countries is also slowing.
+PAS Figure 1 shows, R&D intensity has been increasing in many developed countries, while productivity growth in a number of those countries is also slowing.
 There are some sector specific issues which may have a particular relevance to the UK.
 Pharmaceuticals, for example, is one of the most R&D intensive sectors in the UK, yet a slowdown in productivity growth in this sector is a significant contributor to the UK's overall productivity slowdown.
 This reflects a worldwide trend of decreasing productivity of R&D in the pharmaceutical sector.
-The sector is a significant contributor to the UK's overall productivity slowdown.
-This reflects a worldwide trend of decreasing productivity of R&D in the pharmaceutical sector.
+The sector of the pharmaceutical sector.

-the UK's R&D landscape has changed in ways which make the UK's overall R&D effort less effective in leading to productivity growth.
+As not all R&D is the same, it may be that the UK's R&D landscape has changed in ways which make the UK's overall R&D effort less effective in leading to productivity growth.
 For instance, it is possible that there's been an overemphasis in the public sector on university-based science, rather than research carried out in laboratories more focused on applied or strategic science.
 It has long been recognised that the UK's intermediate R&D institutions, positioned to bridge a gap between basic research and private sector development, remain subscale, despite the positive impact of the Catapult Network of sectoral technology and innovation centres.
 In the private sector, the UK has few examples of R&D intensive small firms scaling up into corporations with larger-scale development, compared to comparator countries.

-There is still much to understand about the links from R&D to productivity growth, distinguishing between different types of R&D, the different institutions in which it is carried out, and the way these all interact to produce productivity enhancing innovations.
+There is still much to understand about the links from R&D to productivity growth, distinguishing between different types of R&D, the different institutions in which it is carried out, and the way these all interact to produce productivity enhancing inpovations.